Bear Creek Falls

-Bear Creek Falls is the final of the two waterfalls on the North Fork Skykomish River.
+Bear Creek Falls is the final of the two waterfalls on the North Fork Skykomish River in the U.S. state of Washington.
 The falls are located within a short, narrow canyon.

 The falls, at just 25 feet high, are quite insignificant, however are quite significant in terms of how much water is flowing over them.
 They drop about 8 meters in a series of cascades and punchbowls.
-Because the gorge is rather twisted, it is hard to see portions of the falls let alone photograph them.
+Because the gorge is rather twisted, it is hard to see portions of the falls, let alone photograph them.